ampproject/amp.dev/content/docs/extended_amp-carousel.md

 The carousel consists of an arbitrary number of items, as well as optional navigational arrows to go forward or backwards a single item.

-The carousel advances between items if the user swipes, uses arrow keys, clicks an optional navigation arrow.
+The carousel advances between items if the user swipes, uses arrow keys, or clicks an optional navigation arrow.
 [sourcecode:html]
 <amp-carousel width=300 height=400>
   <amp-img src="my-img1.png" width=300 height=400></amp-img>